-For the non-drinkers this season, rather than simply relying on the old splash-of-cran-in-some-sparkling-cider trick, provide a wholesome, lightly spiced refreshment that is enjoyed as a refresco in Peru year-round.
+For the non-drinkers in your life, rather than simply relying on the old splash-of-cran-in-some-sparkling-cider trick while others enjoy fun cocktails and punches this summer, why not get acquainted with a wholesome, lightly spiced refreshment that is enjoyed as a refresco in Peru year-round?

-For such a drink?
-Look no further than…Peru!
-Chicha morada is its official soft drink, one with more love and tradition built in than your typical non-alcoholic fare.
-Several bartenders with Peruvian background or restaurant pedigree chime in on the what, why, and how of this beloved, no-ABV punch, with encouragement on how to incorporate it in your own Northern Hemisphere holiday celebrations.
+Chicha morada is the official soft drink of Peru, one with more love and tradition built in than your typical non-alcoholic fare.
+Several bartenders with Peruvian background or restaurant pedigree chime in on the what, why, and how of this beloved, no-ABV punch, with encouragement on how to incorporate it in your own Northern Hemisphere festivities.